forwinder15/wlamm/content/posts/2019-03-25--does-a-diesel-mechanic-need-a-cdl/index.md

 ###You are not yet hired and just getting started
 I would probably not.
 Unless you had easy access to get it and it really wasn't a big deal for you.
 I say that because you need to be focused on finding a good apprenticeship or going through school.
 A CDL is not important enough to distract yourself with.
 You need to stay the course and get hired.

-###Ok, your gonna get your CDL.
+###Ok, you are gonna get your CDL.
 Here is how to it in 4 steps.
 The requirements to get a CDL are moderately different from each state, but these 4 steps are a guideline on what to expect.
 For more on the specific steps, go to your states specific dmv webpage.

 **1. Check out the CDL requirements**